 The church has four stained glass windows, but particularly noteworthy are those with engraved glass, which were created by local engraver David Peace.

 The Church of St Margaret of Antioch can be located by turning into Church Lane off the High Street by the public house the Axe and Compass.
 The church tower can be seen from the village centre.

 The Churchyard is approached from Church Lane via the Lych Gate which was given to Hemingford Abbots by Warboys Church and other friends in 1974 – the year when this church celebrated its millennium.
 Originally the Lych Gate was found in a derelict state in Tick Farm, Warboys and was believed to have been the entrance to a Chapel of Ease.

 Leaflet : A free guide to the church is available at the door.
 A booklet about the Monuments in the Churchyard is available by the door for reference.

 Publications : Angel Roof Carvings at St Margaret’s Church : Charles Beresford (2017).
 Outline of a village story in its national context by Charles Beresford and Richard Butterfield, (2015).

-For enquiries about the publications, click on this hyperlink Charles Beresford.
+For enquiries about the publications, please email Charles Beresford.

 |Flower Guild||Bridget Flanagan|